 ”Bringing Up Baby”, 1938.
 RKO Radio Pictures

 Is Katharine Hepburn playing herself in Bringing Up Baby?
 And if so, why not?
 Katharine Hepburn turned Hollywood on its head.
 She fearlessly and uncompromisingly set out to become a star in an industry that wanted greatness on its own terms, an industry that often tried to destroy the original few.
 She wanted greatness on her own unconventional terms, and she became the reluctant and the most natural movie star.
-So why wouldn’t she play some version of herself in at least some of her movies?

 In his screenplay of Son, John Cassavetes had a line saying you gotta have “a few more people like Katharine Hepburn.
 You know?
 Charlie Chaplins.
 People that are higher class, you can’t have all low class, so that everybody’s low.
 Put more high class in there, you know, with graceful people like Garbo, so that people can look up a little instead of looking down all the time.”